 Can Benching Ever Lead to a Healthy Relationship?

-The hard truth?
-Rarely.
-Unless the person acknowledges their behavior and actively changes, benching usually signals emotional unavailability.
-Healthy relationships are built on clarity, respect, and effort, not waiting on the sidelines.
+Benching usually signals emotional unavailability.
+Healthy relationships are built on mutual effort, clarity, and respect, not waiting on the sidelines.

 Final Thought